Lois Leveen

 Lois M. Leveen is an American writer, educator and historian based in Portland, Oregon.

 Early life and education

 Leveen graduated from Harvard College, University of Southern California, and University of California, Los Angeles.

 Writing

 Leveen published her first novel, The Secrets of Mary Bowser, in 2012.
 The novel is based on the life of Mary Bowser, a Virginia slave who became a spy for the Union Army.
 It was named one of The Oregonian's Top Ten Northwest Books of 2012, and has been optioned for film.

 For her second novel, Juliet's Nurse, Leveen reimagined the story of Shakespeare's Romeo and Juliet from the point of view of the nurse.
 The audiobook, which was read by Nicola Barber, won an Earphones Award from AudioFile Magazine.

 One of Leveen's essays is mentioned in CrossRoutes: The Meanings of "Race" for the 21st Century, a 2003 book.

+Leveen generated some national controversy in the summer of 2020 when she conducted a successful campaign to cancel a Portland OR screening of the movie "Kindergarten Cop" on account of the film's putative promotion of "over-policing".